-Cognitive neuroscientists have focused on the relations between features of artistic stimuli and their perceived properties and brain activation effects (Chatterjee, 2004; Skov and Varganisn, 2009).
-This technological approach, called neuroaesthetics, applies the tools of brain imaging attempting to answer questions similar to those addressed by of earlier physiologists (such as Fechner, 1876/1997) and later Gestalt psychologists (Spehar and Van Tonder, 2010/2017), but without the neurophysiological appurtenances.
-Adopting these modern neuroimaging approaches has been driven by the persistent notion that identifying physical components of aesthetic stimuli (shape, hue, intensity, proximity, contrast, luminance, and other aspects of composition) and their correlated brain activation patterns, will help us understand "what is art?" and "what is beautiful?"
-The behavioral process of seeing and perceiving art is not disclosed by measuring brain events, whether evoked potentials or changes in blood oxygenation, but it is instead revealed as a process by which shapes, colors, contrasts and hues on a canvas are transformed into matters of social significance.
+Cognitive neuroscientists have focused on the relations between features of artistic stimuli and their perceived properties and brain activation effects (Chatterjee, 2004; Skov & Vartanisn, 2009).
+This technological approach, called neuroaesthetics, applies the tools of brain imaging to attempt to answer questions similar to those addressed by earlier physiologists (such as Fechner, 1876/1997) and later Gestalt psychologists (Spehar & Van Tonder, 2010), but without the neurophysiological appurtenances.
+Adopting these modern neuroimaging approaches has been driven by the persistent notion that identifying physical components of aesthetic stimuli (shape, hue, intensity, proximity, contrast, luminance, and other aspects of composition) and their correlated brain activation patterns will help us understand "what is art?" and "what is beautiful?"
+The behavioral process of seeing and perceiving art is not disclosed by measuring brain events, whether evoked potentials or changes in blood oxygenation, but it is instead revealed as a process by which shapes, colors, contrasts, and hues on a canvas are transformed into matters of social significance.
 These processes can only be understood by examining the behavioral functions seeing art serves for observers.

-4. Evolutionary Functions of Aesthetic Stimuli
+Evolutionary Functions of Aesthetic Stimuli